Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-We find that the agent prototyping process involves two main phases: \emph{Designing the Agent} and \emph{Inspecting the Agent}.
+Table~\ref{tab:activities} shows an overview of the requirements elicitation study results.
+Overall, we find that the agent UX prototyping process involves two main phases: \emph{Designing the Agent} and \emph{Inspecting the Agent}.
 These phases are highly iterative and experimental, reflecting patterns found in machine learning workflows~\cite{patel2008Statistical, amershi2019ML}, like developing LLM prompts~\cite{liang2025prompts, zamfirescu2023johnny}.
-Within each phase, there are key \textit{Activities} (labeled ``A'') involved in agent prototyping (\textbf{RQ1}), which we explain in detail below with \formativeCode{thematic codes} that emerged from our data.
-We also derived a set of \textit{Desired Capabilities} (labeled ``C'') for a system that could support agent prototyping (\textbf{RQ2}) by combining study findings with the literature on agent design, detailed in the corresponding Activities.
+Within each phase, there are key \textit{Activities} (labeled ``A'') involved in agent UX prototyping, which we explain in detail below with \formativeCode{thematic codes} that emerged from our data.
+We also derived a set of \textit{Desired Capabilities} (labeled ``C'') for a system that supports agent UX prototyping by combining study findings with the literature on agent design, detailed in the corresponding Activities.